 Learn About the Results & Benefits of Filing a Housing Discrimination Complaint

 If the housing discrimination complaint case goes to the federal district court, then the attorney general will file the suit and represent the senior.
-If the federal district court believes there has been housing discrimination, then it will order the accused party to pay actual damages and attorney fees.
+If the federal district court believes there has been housing discrimination, then it may order the accused party to pay actual damages and attorney fees.